yangyuqian/k8s-the-hard-way/overlay-networking.md

 ## Solutions

-There are [many solutions](https://kubernetes.io/docs/admin/networking/#how-to-achieve-this\) implementing the [network model]\(https://kubernetes.io/docs/admin/networking/) implement the [network model](https://kubernetes.io/docs/admin/networking/#kubernetes-model) defined by Kubernetes, and following are in-depth introduction on some of them:
+There are [many solutions](https://kubernetes.io/docs/admin/networking/#how-to-achieve-this\) implementing the [network model]\(https://kubernetes.io/docs/admin/networking/\) implement the [network model]\(https://kubernetes.io/docs/admin/networking/#kubernetes-model) implements the network model defined by Kubernetes, and following are in-depth introduction on some of them:

 * [Flannel](/overlay-networking/flannel.md)